Verthosa/BitcoinTicker/README.md

 3) adb shell pm install -i "com.android.vending" -r /sdcard/app.apk
 4) adb shell rm /sdcard/app.apk

-Now your notifications will also be shown on Android Auto dashboard.
+The com.android.vending part of the installation mimics the fact that you downloaded the app from the Play Store.
+This way it will be supported by Android Auto.
+Now your notifications should be shown on your car display.